 75F, a Minneapolis based building intelligence company, completed an $18.1 million Series A funding round last week, co-led by Breakthrough Energy Ventures and Oil and Gas Climate Initiatives (OGCI).
 Other participants in the raise included Building Ventures, Rise of The Rest, and Clean Energy Trust.
-Using cloud computing, Internet of Things (IoT), and machine learning, the Company is taking a fresh approach to HVAC, light, and controls in commercial and industrial buildings.
+Using cloud computing, Internet of Things (IoT), and machine learning, the Company is taking a fresh approach to commercial hvac, light, and controls in commercial and industrial buildings.
 Some of this technology has managed to encroach into many non-commercial, domestic appliances; appliances that one would find on Kitchen Home.
 So far, machine learning has proven to be a good asset in improving the innate inhibitions that the kitchen appliance technology was born in.

 If you have ever worked in a large office building, you have probably suffered the plight of an inefficient heating, ventilation, and air conditioning (HVAC) system, to the point where you might’ve bought a silent fan for your cubicle just to survive.
 If you close the door in one office, the heater in that room soon makes it hotter than the surface of the sun.
 Or it might feel like snow will fall in the cubicle area during the summer months because the air conditioning is turned up so high.
 Not only is this incredibly uncomfortable, it’s also a waste of energy and a contributor to climate change.
 Our featured company in this week’s Silicon Valley Insider comes to the rescue on both fronts.